RimuEirnarn/RimuEirnarn/README.md

 ## Introduction (and a note)

 RimuEirnarn/ArchaentNakasaki is a young person that learns to code and write.
 They like games and certain animes.
+They like to learn backend stuff with python and trying to set sail at Web Development and Game Development.

 **Note**: I'm a second-year vocational high school student (roughly translated), so I may not be able to respond quickly or make some good code.